chakra-ui/panda/website/pages/docs/concepts/hooks.md

 - or create your own styles parser (`parser:before`, `parser:after`) using the file's content so that Panda could be used with any templating language
 - alter the generated `outdir` (styled-system) files (`codegen:prepare`)
 - tweak the final CSS generation (`cssgen:done`), allowing all kinds of customizations like removing the unused CSS variables, etc.
+- restrict `strictTokens` to a specific set of token categories, ex: only affect `colors` and `spacing` tokens and therefore allow any value for `fontSizes` and `lineHeights`

 ## Usage example